 Our issue briefs provide a summary of key topics.
 Download all issue briefs for a comprehensive overview, or use our issue brief builder to generate a customized PDF download with your selected topics.

-People have a variety of communication needs, and the information and communications technology industry plays an important role in providing accessible products and services to meet those needs.
+People have a variety of communications needs, and the information and communications technology industry plays an important role in providing accessible products and services to meet those needs.

-At AT&T, accessibility is more than a word: it’s a commitment to help all our customers and employees communicate everywhere they live and work by offering a range of innovative and accessible products and services to meet a variety of disability and age-related needs.
+At AT&T, accessibility is more than a word: it’s a commitment to help all of our customers and employees communicate everywhere they live and work by offering a range of innovative and accessible products and services to meet a variety of disability- and age-related needs.

 At AT&T, we believe in the ability of all people.
-AT&T’s dedication to accessibility is evident in the products we make, the services we offer, and in how we hire, develop and engage employees with disabilities.
-Whether we are working with manufacturers to build accessibility into smartphones or providing employees with customized accessibility solutions, we create inclusive experiences for customers and employees so we can all progress, grow and achieve.
+Our dedication to accessibility is evident in the products we make, the services we offer and in how we hire, develop and engage employees with disabilities.
+Whether we are working with manufacturers to build accessibility into smartphones or providing employees with customized accessibility solutions, we create inclusive experiences for customers and employees, so we can all progress, grow and achieve.

 Corporate Accessibility Technology Office

-In 1998, AT&T adopted a Universal Design Policy to convey our commitment to designing and developing products and services that are accessible to and usable by customers with disabilities and older users who may benefit from accessible technology.
-In this case, “universal design” is not a specific solution, but rather a concept and a process of making technology usable by people with the widest possible range of abilities and within the broadest range of environments and circumstances as practical.
-This requires AT&T and its suppliers and vendors to think inclusively about who will use our products and services, and to create solutions that meet varying needs by:
+In 1998, AT&T adopted a Universal Design Statement to convey our commitment to designing and developing products and services that are accessible and usable for older customers and those with disabilities.
+In this case, “universal design” is not a specific solution, but rather a concept and a process of making technology usable for millions of older Americans and those with disabilities who depend on communications technology for employment, education, social interaction, recreation and other life activities.
+This requires AT&T and our suppliers and vendors to think inclusively about who will use our products and services, and to create solutions that meet varying needs by:

-- Considering users in limiting conditions, such as loud environments or divided attention
+- Considering users in limiting conditions such as loud environments or divided attention; and

 AT&T’s Advisory Panel on Access & Aging

-AT&T maintains its awareness of the needs of customers with disabilities thanks, in part, to our ongoing work with the disability community and the Advisory Panel on Access & Aging (AAPAA).
-Comprising national leaders in assistive technology, aging and cross-disability issues, AAPAA provides disability-related advice and counsel to AT&T leadership teams.
-This expert panel meets regularly with AT&T leaders (from AT&T Labs to Marketing to Human Resources) and provides ongoing input on accessibility efforts.
+We participate in ongoing work with the disability community, including through the AT&T Advisory Panel on Access & Aging (AAPAA).
+Comprised of national leaders in assistive technology, aging and cross-disability issues, the AAPAA provides disability-related advice and counsel to AT&T leadership teams.
+This expert panel meets regularly with AT&T leaders—from AT&T Labs to Marketing to Human Resources—and provides ongoing input on accessibility efforts.
 Read more about the AAPAA.

 Outreach and Education

-These centers can arrange for customers to receive bills in an alternate format, such as Braille or large print, and can advise customers with hearing, vision, mobility and/or speech disabilities about equipment, accessories, features and calling plans.
-Read more about these AT&T Call Centers.
+We also operate dedicated customer care centers to assist our customers with disabilities.
+The National Center for Customers with Disabilities (NCCD) provides specialized customer service for AT&T wireless customers with disabilities.
+In addition, our Disability and Aging Center provides specialized customer service for AT&T wireline customers with disabilities and the aging.
+Among other things, these centers can arrange for customers to receive bills in an alternate format, such as Braille or large print, and can advise customers with hearing, vision, mobility and/or speech disabilities about equipment, accessories, features and calling plans.
+Read more about these AT&T call centers.

-AT&T’s Employee Resource Group IDEAL (Individuals with Disabilities Enabling Advocacy) helps enhance the understanding, awareness and resolution of the challenges facing individuals with disabilities in the work place.
+Ability (formerly IDEAL), 1 of 12 AT&T Employee Resource Groups, helps enhance the understanding, awareness and resolution of the challenges facing individuals with disabilities in the workplace.
 It focuses on making technology accessible to the disability community and understands that universal design ensures overall business success.

-AT&T completed several social media campaigns to help position AT&T as an employeer of choice for the disability community.
-AT&T conducted a Twitter campaign highlighting products and services that would benefit people with disabilities, caregivers, and the aging population.
-We also sponsored disability events where we showcased AT&T’s products and services and attended career fairs.
+AT&T completed several social media campaigns to help position our company as an employer of choice for the disability community.
+We also sponsored disability events and attended career fairs where we showcased AT&T products and services.

-AT&T business units connect their recruitment strategies with AT&T’s disability initiatives and programs and provide their employees with the resources and tools needed to do their job.
-To learn more about our diverse workforce, please visit our Workforce Diversity Issue Brief.
+AT&T business units connect their recruitment strategies with our disability initiatives and programs to provide their employees with the resources and tools needed to do their job.
+To learn more about our diverse workforce, please see our Workforce Diversity issue brief.

 Awards and Honors